OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

   - Remaps beast fighting animation onto normal humanoids to use claw attacks.
 (Animation to be further improved)
   - Claw attacks can draw blood, restoring blood to the attacker.
 Drawn blood has a chance of increasing maximum blood for the attacking Vampire.
   - The Hand-to-hand skill and governing attributes, strength and speed, impacts how much blood can be drawn, and the frequency at which it is drawn.
+  - MCM to manage base chance of triggering blood draw.
 - Blood Spells
   - Redesigned Vampiric Touch Spells to use new effect (see below)
 - Blood Potency